A Multitude of Team-based Oncology Services Offered in One Compassionate Setting

 Now, patients who have cancer, or are at-risk for cancer, can receive medical oncology services, radiation oncology services, and supportive and wellness care all in one compassionate setting.
-Patients are also able to receive same-day services.

 Led by Ana Maria López, MD, MPH, MACP, Chief of Cancer Services at the Sidney Kimmel Cancer Center – Washington Township, our medical oncology specialists treat patients through a multidisciplinary approach, providing personalized, holistic care.

 This state-of-the-art, patient-centered program also provides well-coordinated, team-based care for the highest quality outcomes.
 The multidisciplinary Medical Oncology team includes medical oncologists, clinical nurses, infusion suite nurses, nurse navigators, medical assistants, and supportive administrative staff, who are all fully engaged for the benefit of the patient.

 Our dedicated cancer experts provide care for patients with all types of cancers, including cancers of the lung, colon and rectum, breast, pancreas, stomach, esophagus, prostate, bladder, and head and neck, as well as melanoma, lymphoma and multiple and uveal myeloma.